aarol/arctis-battery-indicator/README.md

 Add a new entry to the bottom of `KNOWN_HEADPHONES` in [hid.rs](src/hid.rs#L142) and submit a new pull request.

 The parameters, such as `write_bytes` and `battery_percent_idx` can be discovered by sniffing the USB traffic with something like [WireShark](https://www.wireshark.org/) and [USBPcap](https://desowin.org/usbpcap/)

+I have a page on my website explaining how this works: <https://aarol.dev/posts/arctis-hid>